M.A. Courses

 Description: British drama before the Second World War, with special emphasis on the drama of George Bernard Shaw.

-ENGL 6486 Caribbean Theory and Literature
+INGL 6486 Caribbean Theory and Literature

 Credit hours: 3